Self-Predicting Boolean Functions: Optimal Prediction and Self Predicting (SP) Functions

 whenever $T_{\rho}f(y^{n})\neq0$.
 The function $f$ is called $\rho$-SP if it is $\rho$-SP for any $y^{n}\in\{-1,1\}^{n}$.
 We say that $f$ is \emph{uniformly self-predicting (USP)} if it is $\rho$-SP for any $\rho\in[0,1]$.
 We also say that $f$ is \emph{low-correlation self-predicting (LCSP)}, if there exists some $\rho^{*}>0$ such that $f$ is $\rho$-SP for all $\rho\in[0,\rho^{*})$.

 We note in passing that seemingly plausible properties may not hold in general: \begin{example} The optimal predictor of a balanced function may not be balanced.
 For example, the function

 is a balanced function, yet $\sgn T_{\rho}f$ is non-balanced when $\rho=1/2$. \end{example} \begin{example} In the following sections we explore functions that are SP for high or low correlation.
 However, self-predictability is not necessarily a monotone property in $\rho$.
 To wit, if a function is $\rho_{0}$-SP then it might not be $\rho$-SP for some $\rho\geq\rho_{0}$.
 Indeed, there are functions that admit such an ``irregular'' behavior.
-For example, the balanced LTF with $n=11$ and coefficients
+We have numerically analyzed LTFs with randomly drawn coefficients, and found, for example, that the balanced LTF with $n=11$ and coefficients